Robinlovelace/cycle-hire-inclusive/README.md

 of the shifting spatial distribution of uptake based on 70 million trips
 ================

+Note: this paper has now been published, as:

+Lovelace, Robin, Roger Beecham, Eva Heinen, Eugeni Vidal Tortosa, Yuanxuan Yang, Chris Slade, and Antonia Roberts.
+‘Is the London Cycle Hire Scheme Becoming More Inclusive?
+An Evaluation of the Shifting Spatial Distribution of Uptake Based on 70 Million Trips’.
+Transportation Research Part A: Policy and Practice 140 (1 October 2020): 1–15. https://doi.org/10.1016/j.tra.2020.07.017.

+See https://www.robinlovelace.net/publication/lovelace-london-2020/cycle-hire-preprint-final.pdf for the PDF version, https://www.robinlovelace.net/publication/lovelace-london-2020 for details and https://doi.org/10.1016/j.tra.2020.07.017 for the DOI.

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 <!-- ## Reproducing the results -->